What should I know about domestic violence?

 What is domestic violence?

-Domestic violence can be broadly defined as abuse that occurs between family members or unmarried partners.
+Domestic violence can be broadly defined as abuse that occurs between family members or unmarried partners who you are in a relationship with now or have been in the past 12 months.
 It is also known as family violence.
 It involves one person in the relationship using abuse to intimidate and control the other person.

 Domestic violence as defined in Georgia law occurs between: